alantech/alanlang-docs/docs/tutorial.md

 !!! note

-    Currently only Rust binding exists and that's what the documentation currently covers, but before Alan v0.2.0 it is intended to modify the binding syntax to also define bindings for Javascript, and the binding syntax and mechanism may be significantly altered.
+    Currently only Rust binding exists and that's what the documentation currently covers, but before Alan v0.2.0 it is intended to modify the binding syntax to also define bindings for Javascript

 Beyond defining functions and types in Alan, you may also bind functions and types to Rust functions and types.
-This binding process trusts you completely that the binding has been done correctly, so be wary of doing so, but a lot of the root scope is binding definitions, so it can certainly be useful.
+This binding process trusts you completely that the binding has been specified correctly, so be sure that you're doing so.

 ### Binding Functions

-!!! warning

-    This syntax is being altered right now.
-The documentation will be updated when the new syntax is available.

 The two function syntaxes we have covered up until now are the single-statement and multi-statement syntaxes.